Storage and handling of flammable goods

 Competence in handling flammable goods

-Businesses that handle flammable substances must ensure that they themselves have control over how the regulations are followed - both in terms of storage, keeping and documentation.
+Businesses that handle flammable substances must ensure that they themselves have control over how the regulations are followed - both in terms of storage, handling and documentation.

 There are also clear requirements for the competence of employees.
 This includes, among other things: